ao/hivemind/README.md

 Access the web interface at `http://localhost:3000` to:

 1. View the dashboard with cluster overview
-2. Manage nodes and containers
+2. Manage nodes and applications
 3. Deploy and scale applications
 4. Monitor system health
 5. View logs and metrics